Diff4Earth/ige-jaxathon-2025/README.md

 The hackathon will include:

 - **Keynote Presentations** – Insights from experts on JAX and its ecosystem.
-- **Group Work Sessions** – Hands-on collaboration to advance participants' projects.
+- **Work Sessions** – Hands-on collaboration to advance participants' projects.
 - **Stand-up Exchanges** – Daily progress updates and discussions.
 - **Technical Reviews** – Deep dives into different aspects of the JAX language.

+The provisory agenda is available [here](DETAILLED-AGENDA.md)

 ## 📂 Repository Structure
 This repository will host: